MrDaubinet/Jua-Interview-app/README.md

 4. Why did I use Leaflet.js?
 Leaflet is open source mapping visualizer.
 The repository for Leaflet.js has some of the highest upvoted stars for these kinds of frameworks and i found it fairly fast to get up and running in my front end javascript framework.
 5. Why did I use Firebase hosting and firestore?
 Firebase is easy go to solution for hosting prototype static web applications.
 Its fast and free to get a web application online and easy to update.
-Firestore is used as the storage engine for similar reasons.
+Firebase realtime database is used as the NoSQL storage engine for a similar reason.
 ## local Develpopment

 install dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: